Sawai Madhopur (Ranthambore)

 There are several more interesting tourist attractions around Sawai Madhopur other than the Ranthambore National Park.
-One can explore the Ranthambore Fort, which is tucked in between rich wilderness; this was once a historic landmark which the legendary Chauhan dynasty of Rajasthan took strong hold of.
+One can explore the Ranthambore Fort, which is tucked in between rich wilderness, this was once a historic landmark which the legendary Chauhan dynasty of Rajasthan took strong hold of.

 While largely out of fashion most of the constructions within the fort including old temples are still intact.
-Also do make a point to visit the Shilpigram Museum to get a glimpse of all the folk art forms and handicrafts.
+Also do make a point to visit the Shilpgram Museum to get a glimpse of all the folk art forms and handicrafts.
 Popular tourist attractions in the town include – Khandar Fort, Chauth Mata temple, Kala Gaura Bhairava Temple along with the Ranthambore National Park and the Ranthambore Fort.